stephengold/MonkeyWrench/README.md

 + Shift+P : print a more detailed description of the scene graph
 + N : advance to the next animation (if any) in the loaded model (if any)
 + "." or Pause : toggle the loaded animation (if any) between paused and running

-The descriptions above assume a keyboard with the "US" (QWERTY) layout.
-On keyboards with other layouts, the keys may be labeled differently: refer to the help overlay for localized key labels.

 ### TestIssue5232